sjanr/cosc-322-amazons/README.md

 ## 📈 Development Summary

+📈 Development Summary
-We began the project by completing warm-up demos and studying the SmartFox game server's API.
-After experimenting with the provided HumanPlayer class, we created our own external player object capable of maintaining an internal game board and communicating with the server.
+We began the project by completing warm-up demos and reviewing the SmartFox game server’s API.
+After experimenting with the provided HumanPlayer class, we developed a custom player that maintains an internal game board, validates actions, and communicates effectively with the server.
+This setup allowed us to simulate moves and apply game logic independently of the server's visual interface.

-Alongside implementation, we studied a variety of research papers and thesis work on heuristic-based search, which inspired our custom territory evaluation using Voronoi diagrams.
-These heuristics became key to our AI’s strategic decision-making during matches.
+To generate all legal queen and arrow combinations, we implemented an Action Factory capable of dynamically exploring every direction on the board.
+For rule enforcement, we developed robust move validation logic that checks all aspects of gameplay legality.

+For decision-making, we implemented the Minimax algorithm with Alpha-Beta pruning, supported by iterative deepening to manage branching complexity and enforce time constraints.
+Our utility function is based on Voronoi-based territory evaluation, which estimates influence over the board based on queen proximity — an approach inspired by several AI research papers.

+To improve efficiency, we integrated Zobrist hashing to compute unique board states quickly and used a transposition table for memoization, significantly reducing redundant evaluations during search.

-Our development was briefly stalled due to network access issues over reading week.
-Once we set up the UBC Okanagan VPN, we were able to resume collaboration remotely via our shared GitHub repository.
+Our development briefly stalled due to remote connectivity issues over reading week.
+After setting up the UBC Okanagan VPN, we were able to resume work seamlessly through our GitHub repository, enabling effective remote collaboration and version control.

 ---